Denza D9 vs BMW iX2

 Who Should Buy Which?

-Buy the Denza D9 if: You prioritise performance, value a longer warranty, or prefer Denza's approach to design and ownership experience.
+Buy the Denza D9 if: You value a longer warranty, or prefer Denza's approach to design and ownership experience.

-Buy the BMW iX2 if: You want the lower entry price, or prefer BMW's approach to design and ownership experience.
+Buy the BMW iX2 if: You want the lower entry price, need more boot space, or prefer BMW's approach to design and ownership experience.

 The Verdict

-The Denza D9 takes 3 of 5 key spec categories.
+The BMW iX2 takes 4 of 6 key spec categories and comes in at a lower price.
+If boot space matters, the BMW iX2 has a clear edge.
 The Denza D9 adds peace of mind with a longer 6-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.